ec3055/CBMF4761/README.md

 All sequencing data used in this study was obtained from the Gene Expression Omnibus repository under the accession code [GSE219281](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE219281).

-## Dependency
+## Dependencies
 DeepTFni is a codebase consisting of a mix of languages: Python, R, Perl, and Bash.
 Various modifications have been made to accommodate our data and ensure correct execution.
 We primarily executed this code on Google Colab.
+The following libraries need to be installed:
 - pytorch 1.7.1
 - numpy 1.8.11
 - pandas 2.1.3